cronical/idpro-bok-tech-arch/tech-arch.md

 | ✓**Trust Anchor**                        | This component represents the legal, organizational and technical apparatus that enables trust between the Identity Management System and the Relying Parties.            |

-## Basic Structure of the Model
+# Basic Structure of the Model

 The most basic function of the identity system is to provide secure storage of the information about identities and a way for relying  parties, to use that data to control access to resources.
 The following is the basic organization of an identity management system (IDM), supporting multiple relying services, or relying parties (RP).

 ![Basic Component Dependencies the identity management system supports multiple relying parties.
 The core components of the IDM are shown.
 The dotted arrowed lines show dependencies.](resources/basic-component-dependencies.png){width="6.268055555555556in" height="4.636805555555555in"}

-### Identity Management
+## Identity Management

 Identity Management (IDM) is a set of policies, procedures, technology, and other resources for maintaining identity information.
 In this model it contains information about principals/subjects including credentials.
-It also including other data such as meta data to enable interoperability with other components.
+It also includes other data such as meta data to enable interoperability with other components.
 The IDM is shown with a dotted line to indicate that it is a conceptual grouping of components, not a full fledged system in itself.

-### Relying Party
+## Relying Party

 The Relying Parting (RP) is a component, system or application that uses the IDM to identify its users.
 The RP has its own resources and logic.
 It comes in many forms, all of which use identity services, including systems, sub-systems, and applications, independent of the domain or operator.

-### Trust Anchor
+## Trust Anchor

 This component represents the legal, organizational and technical apparatus that enables trust between the Identity Management System and the Relying Parties.
 When the IDM and the RP are not in the same organization this may take on a salient aspect; when they are in the same organization the agreements may be more tacit.
-When the IDM and RP are both built into a single system the root of trust my be hidden in the system internals.
+When the IDM and RP are both built into a single system the root of trust may be hidden in the system internals.

 There are three parts to the Trust Anchor:

-#### Root of Trust
+## Root of Trust

 There is a need for a technical root of trust.
-This is done through a Public Key Infrastructure (PKI).
-The parties agree to trust a common certificate authority which signs the certificates of all parties in the federation.
+This may be done through a Public Key Infrastructure (PKI), where the parties agree to trust a common certificate authority which signs the certificates of all parties in the federation.
+This may be done through a set of several independent certificates that the parties agree to trust.

-#### Trust Framework
+## Trust Framework

 A trust framework is the set of rules and policies that govern how the federation members will operate and interact  [NISTIR 8149].
 In simple cases this may be a contract between two parties.
 In other cases it is the basis of a multilateral agreement.

-#### Interoperations
+## Interoperations

 To operate well, the parties of a federation establish mutual agreement upon an acceptable identity to be used between the parties in a federated relationship (for instance the level of assurance used).
 In addition, the definition and values of attributes of federated identities should be agreed.
 The parties should agree on the security/access policies of federated users between the parties in a federated relationship.
 For instance, are there duties to notifiy others in the event of security failures.

-## Provisioning
+# Provisioning

 Provisioning is a term that encompases the processes and methods that create, modify, and, eventually, delete the identity and profile information used by IT infrastructure and business applications.
-By these methods, records are created, or updated in the identity repository, and removed from it.
+By these methods, records are created, or updated in the identity register, and removed from it.
 Often, provisioning needs to extend to applications  to support authorization decisions.
+This is sometimes known as 'downstream provisioning'.
 The term "Onboarding" is sometimes used to refer to the sum of the initial provisioning activities, in both the identity and access aspects.

 ![Provisioning: The Identity register receives updates from one or more external sources and administrative actions, passing the information on as needed.  ](resources/provisioning.png){width="6.268055555555556in" height="5.839583333333334in"}

-### Identity Information Authorities
+## Identity Information Authorities

 While, it is possible to have an identity management system that is populated without attaching to an external data service, this is typically not the case.
 Usually, employee or customer data needs to be imported.
+This can be referred to as upstream provisioning.

 Note that the authoritative sources for identity attributes transcend the HR system and may include the email system, phone system, training certification etc. In some cases, a company may have more than one HR system.

-### Governance
+## Governance

 The act of provisioning may include certain logic, best modeled as governance.
 In some cases the IGA system actually takes on all the provisioning duties.

-### Credential Services & Enrollment
+## Credential Services & Enrollment

 This function includes steps needed to originate and activate an identity.
 It is also concerned with on-going maintenance such as password reset and key rotation.
 This function includes administrative activities and self-serve activities.

-#### Enrollment
+## Enrollment

 Also sometimes known as Registration.
 It involves such activities as proofing, verfication or vetting, and recording sponsorship, if needed.
 It also is responsible for the secure delivery of credentials.
 Enrollment ends when a user formally receives ownership of their digital identity and assumes control and ownership of their account’s credentials.

-#### Credential Services
+## Credential Services

 Credential service include the creation and binding of passwords, cryptographic keys and other authenticators.
 It is also concerned with on-going maintenance such as password reset and key rotation.
 It also is in charge of revoking credentials as needed.

-### Identity Register
+## Identity Register
 This is the data store that contains the enrolled entities, and their attributes, including credentials.
 In this model we use the singular, as if it were one singular database.
 In practice, designs may store some attributes separately from identities.
 We also use this term to include the storage related to credentials, although, all or some of the credentials may be stored in their own physical repository.

 Identity Registers by their nature have high availability requirements, so often at the physical level they contain multiple instances which are synchronized.
 The Identity Register could be implemented in several ways.
 Common methods include the use of general-purpose databases, optimized stores such directories i.e., a physical or a virtual directory.

 Importing data does not necessarily mean making a physical copy of data, although it often does.
 The notion also supports the idea of virtualization - where the import of identity information is done at run-time.

-### Service Provisioning Agent
+## Service Provisioning Agent

 Also noted is the function of propagating selected information further into the ecosystem.
 This typically occurs when a relying services needs additional information about the users, e.g. for the purpose of access control, or personalization.
 The relying system makes a copy of the identity data and that is used in the application processes.
 A complete solution will allow for the full lifecycle including creation, update and eventual deletion of the identity data stored locally.

-#### Just in Time Provisioning
+## Just in Time Provisioning

 So far, the discussion of the provisioning function has been focused on "admin-time".
 However, there are some cases where provisioning occurs at run time.

 Not shown here, but sometimes implemented, are provisioning actions that occur on a just-in-time basis.
 This can happen when additional identity information is passed to a relying service in real-time to support a specific application requirement, possibly including identity attributes (See Authentication and Sessions).
 A similar case involves the relying service querying the identity management system in order to acquire attributes (Shown under Authorization)

-### Audit Repository
+## Audit Repository

 The audit repository is shown to indicate the accumulation of historical event data.
-To avoid clutter we assume audit information is written but don't arrows show it.
+To avoid clutter we assume audit information is written but call that out with arrows in the diagram.

-## Authentication and Sessions
+# Authentication and Sessions

-### Authentication
+## Authentication
 Authentication is the process by which a subject's credentials are used to verify their identity.
 The IDP checks and verifies credentials that are presented to it.
 There are multiple scenarios.
-Typically, the Relying Party presents the credentials on behalf of the user and receives an assessment from the IDP regarding the level of certainty that the user is authentic.
+Typically, the Relying Party asks the Identity provider to gather the credentials from the user, and receives an assessment from the IDP regarding the level of certainty that the user is authentic.
 Often the assessment (and more information about the user) is delivered to the RP via a security token, which is protected by cryptography.
-There are several varities of security tokens.
+There are several varieties of security tokens.

 ![Authentication and Sessions:  The  Identity Register supports authentication scenarios.
 The IDP may monitor or participate if the full session lifecycle with the Relying services.](resources/authentication-and-sessions.png){width="6.268055555555556in" height="4.636805555555555in"}

-### Sessions
+## Sessions
 A common pattern is to associate the authentication event with the start of a session.
 The session is mostly the concern of the relying party.
 However, it is sometimes desirable to keep the sessions of several relying parties in synch.
 For instance, logging out of one session will terminate concurrent sessions.
 To do this, often the IDP will act to orchestrate sessions termination.
 In high security environments, session management must support termination based on real-time identity data such as when a user's entitlements have been modified.

 The existence of a centralized point of view about sessions, can be leveraged to support good security practices.
 For example, if the identity attributes of a user with an active session changes and then contravenes an access control policy the session should terminate, or if session management becomes aware of a terminated account it should end any active session that the user has.
-This could also occur in advanced scenarios which include external risk facts.
+This could also occur in advanced scenarios which include facts presented by external risk monitors.
 See Risk Context below.

 Sessions also support another important concept: step-up authentication.
 A session can keep track of the level of assurance of a particular authentication, so when a user requests access to a transaction or application requiring a higher level of identity assurance, the IDP can be prepared to determine the course of action, such as improving the certainty that the user is the right person by asking the user provide additional evidence.
-For example, maybe the password is good enough to review some information but to withdraw money the additional factor of of a one-time password from a phone app is required.
+For example, maybe the password is good enough to review some information but to withdraw money the additional factor of a one-time password from a phone app is required.
 The detection of the assurance gap and subsequent action will logically be done at the RP, but to avoid a poor user experience in multiple RP scenarios the step-up needs to be recorded in the session.

-## Authorization
+# Authorization

 Authorization models are many and diverse.
 The diagram illustrates two approaches for authorization: local and shared.

-Both approaches typically use subject attributes help determine access.
-These values may have been provisioned into a local store, in the Provisioning process described above.
-Or the values can be acquired at run-time from the Identity Management System as shown by the attribute query.
+As noted below, both approaches are subject to Access Governance.

+Both approaches typically use subject attributes help determine access, although some systems rely on direct enumerations mapping users to resources known as access control list.

 ![Authorization models:  Some RPs  perform authorization tasks internally.
 Sometimes authorization is a shared resource for many RPs. ](resources/authorization-models.png){width="6.268055555555556in" height="5.809027777777778in"}

-#### Local Authoriziation
+## Local Authoriziation

 Many relying services perform authorization tasks internally.
 Often the fine-grained access control required by a protected resource makes this appealing.
 For instance, a financial management system may maintain a user's entitlements to specific functionality within the application.
 In this scenario the application makes the authorization decision and implements (enforces) the result.

-This type of application may need some form of provisioning to create the appropriate user records (shown stored in the local access data).
-Other mechanisms exist too, such as providing the user's role or other attributes during the signon, perhaps as a value in the security token, or through an attribute query.
+The controling values may have been provisioned into the local access data store by the Provisioning process described above.
+Or the values can be acquired at run-time from the Identity Management System as shown by the attribute query, which may provide the user's role or other attributes during the signon, perhaps as a value in the security token.

-#### Shared Authorization
+## Shared Authorization

 Sometimes authorization is a shared resource for many relying services.
 This design can improve consistency of authorization decisions and supports organizations wishing to include advanced access decisions strategies such as those required by a \"Zero Trust\" access control approach. [ NIST 800-207 ].
 Shared authorization systems typically have a consistent approach to policy such as a standardized policy language.
 In this scenario the RP asks the shared authorization function to make the decision but implements (enforces) that itself.

-### Authorization Mechanisms
+## Authorization Mechanisms

 In either approach, the access rights may be established, maintained and revoked in a variety of ways, starting with the existence and validity of the digital identity.
 Other controls include various mechanisms such as policies, roles, permissions, and identities.
 Some controls rely on user attributes including group memberships or roles stored in an Identity Register.
+Some controls may rely on the properties of the accessed resource or the context of the request, such as time, device, or location.

 Each mechanism relies and a particular logical data structure to implement the access control and that data structure becomes and the focus of implementers.
 For instance, in role based access control, there is some art involved in "Role Management", (defining and managing a useful set of roles), since too many roles becomes difficult to manage and too few leads to users with access to things they don't need.
 Similarly, in the case of policy based access control the set of policies (the Policy Rules) needs to be designed,  stored and managed.

-## Access governance (IGA)
+# Access governance (IGA)

 Access Governance provides control over access rights implemented in multiple local or shared authorization systems.
 This function is often broken into the administration of these rights and the oversight needed to ensure that these rights are in good order over time.